Sk4587/Robotic-Arm-Manupulation-and-Object-Detection/README.md

 During our testing, although the robot sometimes failed to detect some objects during the scan, it successfully picked and placed objects with multiple orientations and sizes about 90% of the time.

 **Note:** This project is part of Coursework for COMP0129-Robot Sensing Manipulation and Interaction at University College London.
 Copyrights under [Dr. Eddie Edwards](https://www.ucl.ac.uk/surgical-robot-vision/eddie-edwards)

+The code is hidden to avoid any plagiarism.
+If you are an academic researcher or a prospective recruiter and wish to see the implementation in detail, please drop a mail to [sreekar.cango@gmail.com](sreekar.cango@gmail.com)